searchspring/snap/docs/BUILD_DEPLOY_INTEGRATION_BIGCOMMERCE.md

 });
 ```

+> [!NOTE]
-**Note:** Typically, you should complete the brand integration even if brand pages are not visible.
+> Typically, you should complete the brand integration even if brand pages are not visible.
 This gives the client the option to show brand integration later.
 You can find brand pages by going to `https://[domain]/brands` then click on one of the brands in the listing.

 ## Additional Targets (Optional)